ephect-io/documentation/README.md

 The Second route shows how to use useSlot Hook to bind a variable nested inside the parent context.
 You can also see how to manage arguments of the query string using the hook useQueryArgument.

-The Hello route shows how to manage named arguments in the pathnname, ideal for dealing with API.
+The Hello route shows how to manage named arguments in the pathname, ideal for dealing with API.

 The Matroichka route shows how to embed components in cascade.